MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Basic Flow**:

-1. Search for instance name in search bar.
+1. Search for the instance name in the search bar.
 2. Click the checkbox to add it to `Instance to contact`.
 3. Repeat the process for every instance.